silvercrypto888/platinum_ecosystem/README.md

 ## Burnt Liquidity and Airdrops

 If you want to launch tokens with no custom behavior, then you can more easily launch them on [XDEX](https://app.xdex.xyz/swap) in the "Mint token" section.
-However, launching such tokens via CLI is possible as an exercise to learn more about the Solana CLI, and the "Your First Token" guide in [this folder](/your_first_token) shows how to do that.
+However, launching such tokens via CLI is possible as a learning exercise, and the "Your First Token" guide in [this folder](/your_first_token) shows how to do it.

 You can add liquidity in the "Liquidity" section of XDEX.
 Adding liquidity gives you LP tokens.
 If you want to "burn" some or all of your LP tokens to increase users' trust in your token, then send the LP tokens to the incinerator address: `1nc1nerator11111111111111111111111111111111`